 Collaborators: Maxim Kireev and his colleagues from the N.P.
 Bekhtereva Institute of the Human Brain, Russian Academy of Sciences.

-3. Inflectional morphology (primarily case) in Russian as a foreign language: acquisition and processing
+4. Inflectional morphology (primarily case) and word order in Russian as a foreign language: acquisition and processing

 Secondly, we conducted experiments targeting different aspects of L2 case processing.
 Native speakers of Catalan, Spanish and English with different levels of L2 Russian took part in them.
 As a result, we could contribute to the main debate in the field of L2 processing: how and why it is different from L1 processing and which mechanisms they share.